-There is no mistaking an elephant for anything else.
-They are the largest living land animal, and have a unique trunk and tusks that no other animal has.
+Elephants are the largest living land animal, and have a unique trunk and tusks.

 Elephants usually live in herds of related females and their offspring.
 The leader is an elderly female.
 The males live apart either singly or in all-male herds.